Kaan0200/kaan0200/README.md

 ## Hello!

-👋 I'm Kaan, a web-developer in the North East Ohio area! ✨
+👋 I'm Kaan, a web-developer in the North East Ohio area!
+I'm open to work and looking for the next opportunity to sink my teeth into coding! ✨

 ### Familiar Technologies